 Travellers’ diarrhoea is a very common illness affecting between 20%-50% of all international travellers.
 High-risk destinations are developing countries.
-Individuals at risk for more severe disease include infants, immunosuppressed persons, those with bowel issues such as inflammatory-bowel disease, irritable bowel or diverticulitis, diabetics, and those with any chronic illness.
+Mostly a nuisance but can cause travel delays and hospital presentations overseas or on return.
+Individuals at risk for more severe disease include infants, immunosuppressed persons, those with bowel issues such as inflammatory-bowel disease, irritable bowel, diverticulitis, reflux, diabetics, and those with any chronic illness.

 Giardia – leads to a more intermittent chronic diarrhoea with burping, a bloated feeling, cramping stomach pain, and passing excess wind.

 Dysentery is bloody diarrhoea with a fever and is caused by either a bacteria or amoeba.
 It can cause severe illness requiring medical assistance.

 Avoid eating under-cooked foods especially meat, chicken, eggs and seafood.
 Salads and fruit peeled or chopped by someone else may be risky.
 Well-cooked, particularly vegetarian food is generally safer.
 Avoid tap water, ice, and unpasteurized milk.
 Sealed bottled drinks are generally safe, as are hot tea or coffee, beer, wine, and water that has been boiled, filtered or treated.
 Hand washing or the use of alcohol hand gel after visiting public toilets and before eating reduces the risk of transfer of organisms from hand to mouth.

 There is a safe and effective vaccine, taken as a drink in two doses a week apart, which provides between 3 and 6 months protection against E Coli, responsible in some parts of the world for up to two thirds of the diarrhoea experienced by travellers.
 This can be boosted for further travel within 2 years of the initial doses, with another single dose of vaccine.